Rhapsodize: Vision and Mission

 In ancient Greece, rhapsodes (also called rhapsodists) performed the poetry of Homer and Hesiod, sacred classics to that society.
-Rhapsodes were “song-stitchers” in that they would “stitch” together passages from the longer epics of Homer and Hesiod and improvise their own words in between them.
-In general terms, a rhapsody is an ecstatic expression of feeling and enthusiasm.
+Rhapsodes were “song-stitchers” in that they would “stitch” together passages from the longer epics of Homer and Hesiod, performing them from partial memorization and partial improvisation.
+(It is now thought that rhapsodes were instrumental in shaping the two Homeric epics into the texts that became fixed as we now experience them.)
+In common parlance, a rhapsody is an ecstatic expression of feeling and enthusiasm.
 In music, a rhapsody is an instrumental composition irregular in form and suggestive of improvisation.
-These meanings derive from the practice of rhapsodes creating their performances from an eclectic collection of poetic passages of their great national poets and adding their own introductions, transitions, and commentary.
+These meanings derive from the practice of rhapsodes “stitching together” their performances from an eclectic collection of poetic passages of their great national poets.

 Contemporary rhapsodes, as I see them, perform classic poetry.
 Poetry in the public domain – poetry from the early part of the twentieth century and before – often remains, at best, silently sequestered in the pages of anthologies and collections stored on bookshelves.
 The role of the rhapsode is to bring these vibrant, sensuous, musical, and philosophical treasures to life vocally and bodily.
 I see poems as musical or dramatic scores.
 Both are codes for performers; works of music and theatre are not meant to be silently read by their intended audiences.
 They wait to be performed by their intelligent and skilled interpreters.
 In like manner, many great literary poems wait to be performed – voiced and embodied by rhapsodes.
 As many poets and teachers of poetry agree, poems better approach their potential as musical, emotional, intellectual texts of influence when they are spoken aloud.
 They best approach that potential and greater connection with audiences when they are performed dramatically, with full attention to and best realization of the music, imagery, story, drama, argument, senses, and emotions contained therein.